 Is it the snack van?
 Is it just a truck?
 It could be a snack van… The question looms ever larger as you trudge the endless stones and eventually acquires overwhelming existential significance, as if it were ‘pardon me, drug-crazed intruder, but is that a real gun?’ or ‘Mr Trump, is that real hair?’
 Luckily, the answer looms ever larger too.

-The Standedge car park was full of men flying depressingly noisy drones, the brain-frying whine of which was but a mere gnat-buzz compared to the distressing bear-growl of the M62, which one can literally hear for miles.
-It’s traditionally poetic-ironic for lone walkers to stand on the bridge and shout abuse at lone drivers passing below.
+The Standedge car park was full of men flying noisy drones, their demented whine a mere gnat-buzz compared to the distressing bear-growl of the M62, which one can literally hear for miles.
+It’s traditional for lone walkers to stand on the bridge and shout ironic abuse at lone drivers passing below.
 Eco-friendly cars carrying more than one occupant get a cheery wave instead.
-They probably can’t tell the difference, and upon being assailed by such doubts one must restore one’s karma by blessing the flagstone pixies while trudging onwards and upwards to Blackstone Edge, a lovely place with great views.
+They probably can’t tell the difference, and upon being assailed by such doubts one must restore one’s karma by blessing the flagstone pixies while trudging up through what was formerly an appalling mire onto Blackstone Edge, a lovely place with great views.

-I was by now really tired.
-Although the mileages don’t seem long, with the climbing and the rough ground The Way does that to you.
-While failing to find my 1999 campsite I met an elderly Lancastrian who kindly confirmed my suspicion of a pub on the A58, ‘you’ll enjoy a pint in there’.
+I was really tired.
+Although the mileages don’t seem long, what with the climbing and the rough ground The Way does that to you.
+While failing to find my 1999 campsite I met an elderly Lancastrian who kindly confirmed my suspicion of a pub on the A58.
+“Yes, you’ll enjoy a pint in there”.
 Two thirsty men’s eyes met.
-Our arms twitched towards the almost tangible vision of foaming ale that hung between us.
-I forced my legs to twitch again to the rhythm of a pub mantra, viz. ‘oh, the pub is near, the pub is here, the pub is going to sell me beer’, bawled tunelessly on endless repeat.
+Our arms twitched towards an almost tangible vision of cool, foaming ale.
+I forced my legs to twitch again to the rhythm of a pub mantra, ‘oh, the pub is near, the pub is here, the pub is going to sell me beer’, bawled tunelessly on endless repeat.
 I find loud chanting of made-up songs essential on The Way, but I’m not holding out for a Grammy.

 The pub wasn’t that near, but I made it and they did sell me beer, although not before the landlady had pointedly enquired ‘poo, who smells of Ralgex?’
 ‘Erm, it’s Germolene’, I admitted.
 She obviously realised she’d been a bit sharp as we then had a brief but friendly conversation, a kind gift of time on her part considering her pub was rammed.
 ‘You should smell the Spine Racers’ she confided.
 I felt inclined to explain that even in the unlikely event of a Spine Racer ceasing rapid movement long enough to be sniffed, I might still forego that pleasure, but she’d rushed off to serve a table of about twenty.
 The steak and kidney pie under its lush but light suety blanket was fabulous, the ale was foaming and fabulous, the nice boys behind the bar were fabulous – maybe I’d already been walking too long?
 The Malteser cheesecake was small and prettified as so often with pub desserts, but not by any standard unfabulous.

-A fully primed beer scooter whizzed me along the reservoir track to the old quarry, which I scorned campingwise as it was shady and damp.
+A fully primed beer scooter whizzed me along the reservoir track to the old quarry, but that was shady and damp.
 Below the track just before the powerlines I found a lovely sunny spot, hidden behind a rock and quilted with warm, dry grass.
-It turned out that this would rustle and scuffle terrifyingly all night against my tent, as if I were encircled by a war-dancing tribe of man-eating hedgehogs, but you can’t have everything.
+Little did I know this would rustle and scuffle terrifyingly all night against my tent, as if I were encircled by a war-dancing tribe of man-eating hedgehogs.
 If I were still of reproductive age I might not sleep so close to powerlines, fearing low frequency radiation, but for an oldie, issue is not an issue.
 What a great end to a long but rewarding day.